HITRUST® is an organization which is responsible for creating and maintaining a common security framework in the healthcare sector, among othe...

 HIPAA reported that in 2018, there was at least one data breach of healthcare records every day.
 Between 2009 and 2018, more than 59% of the US population has had their healthcare records compromised from data breaches.

 In the age of data-insecurity, health organizations should look at utilizing blockchain technology.
 There’s a lot more to it than simply transactional activities’ - blockchain is about securely sharing data previously deemed impossible to extract.

 This article will talk about various middlemen that can be removed and mistakes that can be avoided if the healthcare industry adopts blockchain at scale.
 We will cover the following:

 According to Healthcare Weekly, 40% of healthcare executives see blockchain technology as one of the top 5 priorities in the industry.

-Here is how the healthcare industry can benefit from blockchain.
+Here is how the healthcare industry can benefit from the blockchain.

-Let's start with an infographic which highlights the main ideas in this article:
+Let's start with an infographic that highlights the main ideas in this article:

 Blockchain in healthcare: how it will impact the pharma industry

 There are lots of challenges to overcome in pharma.
 For example, in our previous article about the advantages of AI in pharma, we showed that the industry is struggling to keep up to date due to its legacy systems holding it back.